torvalds/linux/Documentation/core-api/dma-api.rst

 device and returns the DMA address of the memory.

 The direction for both APIs may be converted freely by casting.
-However the dma_API uses a strongly typed enumerator for its
+However the DMA API uses a strongly typed enumerator for its
 direction:

 ======================= =============================================